montroseacademy/tetris24/README.md

 ![screenshot of tetris24](http://tetris-comikaze24.rhcloud.com/screenshot.png)

-_Description: tetris24 is an HTML5 tetris clone written in 24 hours during Comikaze24._
+_tetris24 is an HTML5 tetris clone written in 24 hours during Comikaze24._

+You can play the game at [http://tetris-comikaze24.rhcloud.com/](http://tetris-comikaze24.rhcloud.com/ "24 Hour Tetris").

 Within the limitations of the coding time, this is basically my personal take on Tetris.
 At its heart it clones the Game Boy version, with a few minor rule changes that better fit my aesthetic.